Generic name: potassium aminobenzoate (po TAS ee um a MEE noe BEN zoe ate)

 What other drugs will affect potassium aminobenzoate?

 This list is not complete.
-Other drugs may interact with potassium aminobenzoate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect potassium aminobenzoate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about potassium aminobenzoate